Rooyca/obsidian-api-request/README.md

 ## Usage

-To use the plugin, press `Ctrl+P` and search for APIR.
+To use the plugin, press `Ctrl+P` and search for "API Request".
 The plugin will present you with two options:

 1. Show response in modal
 2. Paste response in current document (at current line)